Mamoon794/youtube-comments/README.md

 # youtube-replies
 This makes it so much easier to search for specific replies in a youtube video.
-Currently the GUI is not made for it yet and I plan to make it in the future and so the user will need to change the code itself to search through the comment section using this.
+Currently the GUI is not made for it yet.
+I plan to make it in the future but for now, the user will need to change the code itself to search through the comment section using this.

 # setup